How the Late Willie Garson's Stanford Blatch Is Still Featured in "And Just Like That" Season 2

 Knowing that the actor reprised his role in the reboot series, "And Just Like That," fans wondered how his story would play out since his death occurred while the show was still filming.

-During episode four, Carrie (Sarah Jessica Parker) discovers a "dramatic note" Stanford leaves in her old apartment, and it reveals some shocking news about his whereabouts.
+During season one, episode four, Carrie (Sarah Jessica Parker) discovers a "dramatic note" Stanford leaves in her old apartment, and it reveals some shocking news about his whereabouts.
 "Dearest Carrie, by the time you read this I'll be in Tokyo," the letter begins.
 Carrie then calls Stanford's husband, Anthony (played by Mario Cantone), to shed light on her discovery.
 Apparently, the agent is off in Japan managing Ashley — a 17-year-old Long Island TikTok star who's "huge in Asia" — and accompanying her on tour.
 When Carrie asks why he couldn't relay the message of his sudden travels in person, Anthony says, "He couldn't bring himself to tell you he was leaving face to face after Big died."

-Cantone opened up about Garson's death on Gilbert Gottfried's "Amazing Colossal Podcast" on Dec.
-14. "It was a real shock," Cantone said.
+On Dec.
+14, 2021, Cantone opened up about Garson's death on late comedian Gilbert Gottfried's "Amazing Colossal Podcast."
+"It was a real shock," Cantone said.
 "None of us knew, and it was just, it was terrible.
 It was very sad."

-Executive producer/showrunner Michael Patrick King also spoke on Garson's death in the documentary, calling it a "shock" that "was unexpected."
+Executive producer/writer/showrunner Michael Patrick King also spoke about Garson's death in the documentary, calling it a "shock" that "was unexpected."
 Nixon even recalls spending "hours and hours" filming with Garson during one particular scene in Carrie's apartment, noting that "he was so funny and silly and full of energy."
 Parker added to the somber reflections, saying, "I can't believe I can't call Willie . . .
 I cannot believe it.
 He would always tell me that he was the most popular character on the show, and he was not making a joke, he was quite serious . . . turned out, he might've been right."